 The iptables rules can target individual ICMP message types by selecting only ICMP traffic with the -p icmp flag in combination with the –icmp-type flag to select the particular ICMP message type.

 $ iptables -A ICMP_IN -p icmp --icmp-type 8 -j DROP

 Here we add our first rule to ICMP_IN chain which will drop echo request.

-Now we should write rules to allow inbound echo reply, time exceeded, and destination unreachable messages:
+Now we should write rules to allow the following:

 $ iptables -A ICMP_IN -i eth0 -p icmp --icmp-type 0 -m state --state ESTABLISHED,RELATED -j ACCEPT